jpic/yourlabs/docs/runner.rst

 Also, runner expects the following settings:

     - `settings.LOGGING['loggers']['runner']`: your logger config
-    - `settings.RUN_ROOT`: the path where it should create it's pidfiles
+    - `settings.RUN_ROOT`: the path where it should create its pidfiles

 Usage
 -----